vsivsi/gridfs-locking-stream/Readme.md

 readstream.pipe(response);
 ```

 One of the main differences from gridfs-stream is that you must create a read stream using a file's unique `_id` (not a filename).
 This is because filenames aren't required to be unique within a GridFS collection, and so robust locking based on filenames alone isn't possible.
 Likewise, if you want to append to, overwrite or delete an existing file, you also need to use an `_id`.
 The only case where omitting the `_id` is okay is when a new file is being written (because in this case a new `_id` is automatically generated.)
-As an aside, it was never good practice for most applications to use filenames as identifiers in GridFS, so this change is probably for the best.
+As an aside, it was never good practice for most applications to use filenames as identifiers for GridFS, so this change is probably for the best.
 You can easily find a file's `_id` by filename (or any other metadata) by using the Grid's `.files` mongodb collection:

 ```js
 gfs.files.findOne({"filename": "my_file.txt"}, {"_id":1}, function(e, d) {